ziyezhu92/seainfo6150/assignments/final-project.md

 * title
 * description

-This page sends the user into the first step of the order flow via an `Order` button that has already been implemented for you.
+This page sends the user into the first step of the order flow via an order button that has already been implemented for you.

 ### Sale products
 Some products may be on sale.
 This is indicated with a `sale: [some number]` value being present in the `src/data/products.json` object.
 If the product is on sale, you should style the product so that it's clear to the user that it is on sale and displays both the original and sale prices.

 ### Unavailable products
-Some products may not be available.
+Some products may not currently be available.
 This is indicated with a `available: false` value being present in the `src/data/products.json` object.
-If the product is not available, we still want to show it on the AllProducts, CategoryProducts and ProductDetail pages; however, you should style the product so that it's clear to the user that it is not available and make it so that you cannot click on the `Order` button on the product detail page.
+If the product is not available, we still want to include it on the `AllProducts`, `CategoryProducts` and `ProductDetail` pages; however, you should style the product so that it's clear to the user that it is not available and make it so that you cannot click on the order button on the `ProductDetail` page.

 ### Categories
 Each product belongs to a category (given by the product's categoryId).

 There is already a category-related component built for you to use in your project:
-Categories -- display a list of categories that link to the page where CategoryProducts are displayed.
+`Categories` -- display a list of categories that link to the page where `CategoryProducts` are displayed.

 Every product in a category will use the category image for its display image instead of an individual image.

 ### Routes
 All of the pages of the site are available via components controlled by a router.
 This simplifies the process of linking the pages together and gives a straightforward mapping of which component is associated with which URL of the website.

-There is already a router implemented with the following routes in place -- **not all of these routes have components built yet**.
+There is already a router implemented with the following routes in place.

 #### `/`
-corresponds to `http://localhost:3000/` and the Home component; the homepage of the website.
+corresponds to `http://localhost:3000/` and the `Home` component; the homepage of the website.

 #### `/products`
-corresponds to `http://localhost:3000/products` and the AllProducts component; the full product listing.
+corresponds to `http://localhost:3000/products` and the `AllProducts` component; the full product listing.

 #### `/products/:category`
-corresponds to a route like `http://localhost:3000/products/sedan` and the CategoryProducts component; the product listing for a specific category. *The category must be supplied in the URL or the route will not be matched.*
+corresponds to a route like `http://localhost:3000/products/sedan` and the `CategoryProducts` component; the product listing for a specific category. *The category must be supplied in the URL or the route will not be matched.*

 #### `/products/:category/:id`
-corresponds to a route like `http://localhost:3000/products/sedan/12345` and the ProductDetail component; the product listing for a specific product. *The category and product ids must be supplied in the URL or the route will not be matched.*
+corresponds to a route like `http://localhost:3000/products/sedan/12345` and the `ProductDetail` component; the product listing for a specific product. *The category and product ids must be supplied in the URL or the route will not be matched.*

 #### `/order/1`
-corresponds to `http://localhost:3000/order/1` and the Order/OrderStep1 component; screen 1 in the order flow.
+corresponds to `http://localhost:3000/order/1` and the `Order/OrderStep1` component; screen 1 in the order flow.

 #### `/order/2`
-corresponds to `http://localhost:3000/order/2` and the Order/OrderStep2 component; screen 2 in the order flow.
+corresponds to `http://localhost:3000/order/2` and the `Order/OrderStep2` component; screen 2 in the order flow.

 #### `/order/summary`
-corresponds to `http://localhost:3000/order/summary` and the Order/Summary component; the summary screen of the order flow.
+corresponds to `http://localhost:3000/order/summary` and the `Order/Summary` component; the summary screen of the order flow.

 #### `/order/thank-you`
-corresponds to `http://localhost:3000/order/thank-you` and the Order/ThankYou component; the final submit screen of the order flow.
+corresponds to `http://localhost:3000/order/thank-you` and the `Order/ThankYou` component; the final submit screen of the order flow.

 #### `/about`
-corresponds to `http://localhost:3000/about` and the About component; the about page of the website.
+corresponds to `http://localhost:3000/about` and the `About` component; the about page of the website.

 #### `/contact`
-corresponds to `http://localhost:3000/contact` and the Contact component; the contact page of the website.
+corresponds to `http://localhost:3000/contact` and the `Contact` component; the contact page of the website.

 #### `/404`
-corresponds to `http://localhost:3000/404` and the NotFound component; the 404 page of the website.
+corresponds to `http://localhost:3000/404` and the `NotFound` component; the 404 page of the website.

 ### Layout
-The website should be both responsive and adaptive; you must implement at least 2 breakpoints where the layout changes in some obvious fashion.
+The website should be both responsive and adaptive; you must implement at least 2 breakpoints where the layout updates in an obvious fashion.

 ### 404 Not found
-The website should display an attractive, usable and accessible 404 page when visiting a non-matched route.
+The website should display an attractive, usable and accessible 404 page when visiting an unmatched route.

 ### Navigation
 The website must display 2 separate navigation menus on every page.